SanderMertens/flecs/docs/Manual.md

 - Use POD (plain old data) components wherever possible.

 - Use component lifecycle actions for managing memory owned by a component.

-- Preallocate memory where possible with `ecs_dim` and `ecs_dim_type`, as this makes application performance more predictable.

 - Decide what your pipeline looks like.
 A pipeline defines the phases your main loop will go through, and determines where your systems should run.
 You can use the Flecs builtin pipeline, which enables you to use the flecs module ecosystem, or you can define your own.